 These colors correspond to heart rate zones 1 and 2.

 As you can see, the majority of the doughnut chart is filled with green and baby blue.
 These zones correspond to aerobic work below your 75% of maximum heart rate.

-Studies have shown that “aerobic exercise reduces weight and improves cardiopulmonary fitness in obese subjects better than anaerobic exercise” (Al Saif and Alsenany, 2015).
+Amer Al Saif, Ph.D., an assistant professor from the King Abdulaziz University in Jeddah, says “aerobic exercise reduces weight and improves cardiopulmonary fitness in obese subjects better than anaerobic exercise”.

-For example, take a week or two where you only do some HIIT workouts (or anything that will fill out the chart with yellow, orange, and red colors) and track your overall energy outside of the training.
+For instance, spend a week or two where you only do some HIIT workouts (or anything that will fill out the chart with yellow, orange, and red colors) and track your overall energy outside of the training.